graceebc9/NebulaDataset/README.md

 ## License
 © 2024 Grace Colverd

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This code is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 For commercial use, please contact: gb669@cam.ac.uk.

+The processed dataset is available under an open licence - please see the accompanying paper for details.

 ## Usage